egepaksoy/first-projects/README.md

 # myprojects
-Bunlar benim bütün projelerim; These are all my projects
+Bunlar benim bütün projelerim
+These are all my projects